Understand the bigger picture of data available in Meiro

 The Data tab will help you to understand the bigger picture of your available data: Diagnostic Dashboard, attributes, events, sources, destinations, as well as insights.

-Diagnostic Dashboard summarizes information about available customer's data: when it was updated, total number of customers, events, attributes and more.
+Diagnostic Dashboard summarizes available customer data: update time, number of customers, events, attributes, and more.

 - Number of connected sources,

 - Total events,